charlottecvn/GINenergygrids/README.md

 Graph Isomorphic Networks for assessing the N-1 principle on energy grids.
 Case study on a medium-voltage grid of a Distribution System Operator (DSO) in the Netherlands (Alliander).

-Disclaimer : This code demonstrates the main algorithm in a barebone manner.
+Disclaimer : This code demonstrates the main algorithm (GIN) in a barebone manner.
+Please contact us if there are any questions.

 ## Datasets
 Real grid data (obtained from Alliander, DSO in the Netherlands) together with augmented data.